-The report includes an analysis of key achievements and the approach to diversity in 2009/20010, which is more mainstreamed by being linked to the Business Planning Process.
-The report also highlights some of the key activities to be undertaken 2009/2010.
+The report includes an analysis of key achievements and the approach to diversity in 2008/2009, which is more mainstreamed by being linked to the business planning process.
+The report also highlights some of the key activities to be undertaken next year.